cfengine/documentation/reference/functions/peers.markdown

 * `regex` : Comment regex pattern, *in the range* .\*

 A pattern that matches a legal comment in the file.
-The regex is unanchored, meaning it may match a partial line.
+The regex is [unanchored][unanchored], meaning it may match a partial line.
 Comments are stripped as the file is read.